-China’s Century of Humiliation is an excellent documentary that explains why Chinese culture is aristocratic.
+China’s Century of Humiliation is an excellent documentary to help explain why Chinese culture is autocratic.

 "The Century of Humiliation"